 Shortly after the road turns back to pavement, you reach Boulder Town at mile 78.
 This remote hamlet was one of the last places to have its mail delivered by horse.
 Enjoy the views of the bird sanctuary by the Boulder Mountain Lodge and Boulder’s bucolic fields and barns.

 At the intersection of Highway 12 and the Burr Trail road, you will turn right to head back to Torrey.
 This intersection has a lovely little coffee/gift shop, the Burr Trail Outpost .
 This is not your typical tourist trap.
 You’ll find treasures and artwork from local artisans and artists.
-The Burr Trail Grill has excellent burgers, trout and pie.
+The Burr Trail Grill has excellent burgers, trout, and pie.
 This is NOT your typical greasy spoon.
 If time allows, so you won’t miss golden hour on Boulder Mountain, stop for dinner at Hell’s Backbone Grill (named for the local dirt road Hell’s Backbone) for AMAZING food.
 This restaurant has won numerous awards, including the James Beard award for Excellence.
-Enjoy farm to table cuisine in it’s beautiful and laid back setting.
-We been known to drive 45 minutes multiple times in the same trip to eat there.
+Enjoy farm-to-table cuisine in its beautiful and laid-back setting.
+We have been known to drive 45 minutes multiple times in the same trip to eat there.
 It is that good!